yusufklncc/Hackintosh-for-All-Computers/guide/blocked.md

 - but it is not notarised, so Gatekeeper refuses the first open.

 !!! tip "Move it before you open it"
-    Unzip the download and drag the app into your **Applications** folder first.
-An app still sitting where the zip left it is run from a read-only copy somewhere else on the disk, which is why it can be allowed and still behave as if it were not.
-Moving it in Finder ends that.
+    Unzip the download and **move the app in Finder** before opening it - anywhere will do; Applications is only the habit.

+    macOS runs a quarantined app from a read-only copy somewhere else on the disk when it is launched from where it was unarchived.
+That is App Translocation, and it is why an app can be allowed and still behave as though it were not.
+Moving it in Finder ends it.

+    If you would rather not move it, clearing the quarantine flag does the same thing and leaves the app where it is:

+    ```
+    xattr -dr com.apple.quarantine "Hackintosh EFI Builder.app"
+    ```

 The way through is to try once and then allow it, in that order: